Kushredoc/OpenAg-MVP/README.md

 - Do the usual stuff before making changes

-> sudo apt-get update
+>sudo apt-get update

-> sudo apt-get upgrade
+- Don't run an upgrade (sudo apt-get upgrade).
+Some of the Python code is version 2, and the upgrade will leave you only with version 3; so some of the code will break.
+Leave things alone so version 2 will be happy.

 - build couchdb